 be <0.0125 m", "d/D will be < 0.1", "d/D will

 be > 0.75".
 Input values result in variables that will be out of the range of validity.

-• Try the simpler orifice calculation on our Bernoulli page if your parameters are out of range.
+• Try the simpler orifice flow rate calculation on our Bernoulli page if your parameters are out of range.
 It is

 not as accurate, but won't give "parameter out of range" error messages.